The new-look Knicks are incorporating stars and taking the next step — unlike the Sixers

 “I was tapped in a little bit,” Hart said.

 It was understandable that spectators were temporarily pulled away from the team playing inside Madison Square Garden.
 By the time Stanton’s blast had sailed into the stands of Dodger Stadium, the revamped New York Knicks had already erased the stink of their season-opening face plant against the defending champion Boston Celtics by thrashing the Indiana Pacers, 123-98.
-And for a Knicks team that, like the rival 76ers, faces the task of implementing new stars, Friday’s about-face rout in their home opener was an encouraging step for coach Tom Thibodeau.
+And for a Knicks team that, like the rival 76ers, faces the task of incorporating new stars, Friday’s about-face rout in the home opener was an encouraging step for coach Tom Thibodeau.

 » READ MORE: Sixers takeaways: Tyrese Maxey lacks rhythm, defense struggles in loss